jina-ai/clip-as-service/.github/README-exec/onnx.readme.md

 ## Model support

-Open AI has released 9 models so far. `ViT-B/32` is used as default model in all runtimes.
-Please also note that **different model give different size of output dimensions**.
-This will affect your downstream applications.
-For example, switching the model from one to another make your embedding incomparable, which breaks the downstream applications.
-Here is a list of supported models of each runtime and its corresponding size:
+Open AI has released 9 models so far. `ViT-B/32` is used as default model.
+Please also note that different model give **different size of output dimensions**.

 | Model          | ONNX   | Output dimension |
 |----------------|-----| --- |